 - National recognition for their contribution to excellence in education in Canada

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Completed nomination packages can be sent on-line, by email or by regular mail (see Nomination Form in Supporting Documents below).

 Email submissions must be sent to email@example.com

-If you chose to submit a nomination by mail, send it to the following address:
+If you chose to submit a nomination by mail, make sure your package is postmarked by the deadline date and sent to the following address:

 Prime Minister's Awards

 Innovation, Science and Economic Development Canada

 Ottawa, Ontario K1A 0H5

 Canada: Alberta; British Columbia; Manitoba; New Brunswick; Newfoundland and Labrador; Northwest Territories; Nova Scotia; Nunavut; Ontario; Prince Edward Island; Quebec; Saskatchewan; Yukon;